bondom/flashtest/README.md

 ### Current support
 1. `HTMLElement` was only checked, `SVGElement` and others weren't checked yet.
 2. Special buttons such as `Esc`, `Backspace` and similar ones aren't supported yet.
 3. Body of request isn't checked in tests, only url and method are checked.
 4. Url change isn't supported.
 If you want to create test for particular url, go to this url, reload page and start `interacting process` from scratch.
 5. HTMLElement with `contentEditable` attribute isn't handled properly yet, so generated code will be broken if you use this element and add `data-hook` attribute to it.
 6. Change to following elements aren't checked in generated code: `input[type="checkbox"]`, `input[type="radio"]` and `select` because in these cases DOM isn't changed.
+7. Cookies/local storage values aren't read by library.

 ### Usage rules